ErnestoAizenberg/cakeworld/README.md

 # cakeworld
 A big web application with clean and scalable architecture.

+Features:
+Auth, Oauth, Real-time chats, direct chat, Prayer system (with quests, inventory, store, currencyies and prayer system), Forum (categories/topics/posts), Website look editing, admin dashboards, site static plots, Notifications to user, auto generating avatar system, ban system.

-Operates DB models, repositories, dto objects, services, controllers, api endpoints.
+Operates DB models, repositories, dto objects, services, generators, controllers, api endpoints, templates, stylesheets, scripts.

 There are so many bugs to be fixed and even more tests to be written; so any contribution would be greatly appreciated.